Graduate School Human and Environmental Studies/Studies on Global Coexistence

 Studying U.S. History and Culture to Understand Japan, Asia, and the World

-"American Studies" and "American History" in my understanding are disciplines not just intended to learn about the United States.
-To understand the history and present situation of East Asia, or to understand the current U.S. foreign policy and international relations, it is essential to know the trajectories of American society, culture, and foreign relations.
-In my lab, students and postdocs are doing researches in U.S.-East Asia relations in relation to space technology, foreign aid, immigration, gender, and so on.
+"American Studies" and "American History" are not disciplines just for learning about the United States, in my understanding.
+To understand the past and present of East Asia, or to understand the current U.S. foreign policy and international relations, it is essential to know the trajectories of American society, culture, and foreign relations.
+In my lab, students and postdocs are engaged in various researches in U.S.-East Asia relations, for example, concerning space technology, foreign aid, immigration, gender, and so on.
 The foundation of their research methodologies is the skill to read and analyze primary sources (such as diplomatic documents).
-If you are interested in this kind of historical study, please visit my lab.
+If you are interested, please visit my lab.

 Keywords United States, Cold War, culture, information, science and technology